qradiolink/qradiolink/README.md

 Bus 002 Device 003: ID 0403:6001 Future Technology Devices International, Ltd FT232 Serial (UART) IC
 </pre>
 Do note that the identifier digits are the most important: **0403:6001**
 - QRadioLink can control a maximum of 8 relays, however only 2 are used at the moment.
 This is work in progress.
 Other types of relays may be supported in the future.
+The order in which relays are activated and deactivated during a transmission cycle is as follows: activation starting with relay 1 to relay 8, deactivation in reverse order (relay 8 to relay 1).
+A Python script **( ext/ftdi.py )** is included to help you determine the order of relays on the board.
 - Video will be displayed in the upper right corner.
 If your camera does not work, see the V4L2 guide in the docs/ directory for troubleshooting camera settings.
 - IP over radio operation mode requires net administration priviledges to be granted to the application.
 See the instructions in the docs/ directory.
 An error message will be output at startup if these priviledges are not present.
 You can safely ignore this message if you don't need to use the IP modem facility.
 - VOX mode requires careful setup of system microphone gain to avoid getting stuck on transmit.
 The voice activation system is not very robust right now and may be improved in the future.
+- Repeater mode requires the radio to operate in **Duplex** mode.
+Prior to enabling repeater mode, make sure to configure the TX shift (positive or negative).
+Mixed mode repeat is now supported, so you can operate the receiver on a different mode to the transmitter (FM to Codec2/Opus/FreeDV or viceversa).
+If radio forwarding is enabled, audio from the repeater will be broadcast to the VOIP network as well.
+Due to this being a work in progress, the repeater cannot yet handle mixing of audio incoming from the VOIP network and coming from the radio.
+A simultaneous radio transmission and VOIP transmission received will result in garbled audio.
 - Setting application internal microphone gain above the middle of the scale might cause clipping and distortion of audio, as the system volume also affects what goes to the radio.
 - The S-meter calibration feature is not complete yet, however you can enter in the Setup tab the level (integer value expressed in dBm) of a known signal (e.g. sent by a generator) to correct the reading.
 Do NOT apply signals with levels above -30 to 0 dBm to the receiver input as this might damage your receiver, depending on hardware.
 Please note that the RSSI and S-meter values displayed are relative to the current operating mode filter bandwidth, so the FM reading will be different to a SSB reading!
 Calibration tables support for different bands may be provided in the future.
 - The network remote control feature (for headless mode) is work in progress.
 The network server will listen on all network interfaces and the default control port is 4939.
 There is no provision for authentication of the user, if you need security you can filter the remote control port in the firewall, use SSH to log in to the remote system and telnet from there to localhost port 4939.
 To use the network remote control feature, you can simply use the telnet program or you can create simple Python or shell scripts to automate the commands.
 The help command will list all the available commands as well as parameters: